 In some cases, radiographic procedures are conducted to identify ileus, obstruction, or other abnormalities.
 In rare cases, endoscopy may be indicated.

-A review of early toxic deaths in two NCI-sponsored cooperative trials of irinotecan plus high-dose fluorouracil and leucovorin for advanced colorectal cancer has led to the revision of previously published clinical practice guidelines for the treatment of cancer treatment–induced diarrhea, with a heightened emphasis on assessment and early aggressive interventions.
+A review was conducted of early toxic deaths in two NCI-sponsored cooperative trials of irinotecan plus high-dose fluorouracil and leucovorin for advanced colorectal cancer.
+It led to the revision of clinical practice guidelines for the treatment of cancer treatment–induced diarrhea, with a heightened emphasis on assessment and early aggressive interventions.
 The guidelines distinguish between uncomplicated and complicated diarrhea.

-The current treatment of cancer-related diarrhea is often empiric and nonspecific.
+The treatment of cancer-related diarrhea is often empiric and nonspecific.
 Whenever possible, treat underlying causes such as fecal impaction or modify the stimulant laxative regimen as necessary.
 Medications such as bulk laxatives and promotility agents (e.g., metoclopramide) are discontinued.
-Dietary modifications are commonly implemented to stop or lessen the severity of cancer treatment-related diarrhea.[7,24,26,31] In some cases, dietary modification for diarrhea management includes advising patients to eat small, frequent meals and avoid the following:
+Dietary modifications are commonly implemented to stop or lessen the severity of cancer treatment-related diarrhea.[7,24,26,31] In some cases, dietary changes include advising patients to eat small, frequent meals and avoid the following:

 For mild cases of diarrhea, the BRAT (bananas, rice, applesauce, toast) diet may reduce the frequency of stools.
 When experiencing diarrhea, patients are encouraged to increase their intake of clear liquids to at least 3 L per day (e.g., water, sports drinks, broth, weak decaffeinated teas, caffeine-free soft drinks, clear juices, and gelatin).[12,33] (Refer to the Behavioral strategies for symptom management section in the Nutrition Therapy section of the PDQ summary on Nutrition in Cancer Care for more information.)

-While some case reports suggest the efficacy of glutamine in relieving diarrhea and other gastrointestinal symptoms associated with cancer therapy, one randomized controlled trial that used oral glutamine to prevent pelvic radiation-induced diarrhea was unable to demonstrate any benefit.[Level of evidence: I][35,36]
+While some case reports suggest the efficacy of glutamine in relieving diarrhea and other gastrointestinal symptoms associated with cancer therapy, one randomized controlled trial that used oral glutamine to prevent pelvic radiation-induced diarrhea did not show any benefit.[Level of evidence: I][35,36]

-The goals of pharmacologic therapy include inhibition of intestinal motility, reduction in intestinal secretions, and promotion of absorption.
+The goals of pharmacological therapy include inhibition of intestinal motility, reduction in intestinal secretions, and promotion of absorption.
 Absorbents include agents that form a gelatinous mass that gives density to fecal material.
-Methylcellulose and pectin are most commonly used, with little data to support their efficacy.
-These bulk-forming agents may not be well tolerated in some patients because of the large volume required for therapeutic effect and the associated abdominal discomfort and bloating.
+Methylcellulose and pectin are most commonly used, but little data support their efficacy.
+Some patients may not tolerate these bulk-forming agents because of the large volume required for therapeutic effect and the associated abdominal discomfort and bloating.
 Adsorbents such as kaolin, clays, and activated charcoals have been used extensively, but no data support their use.
 Furthermore, they may inhibit absorption of other oral antidiarrheals that may be administered.

 Mucosal prostaglandin inhibitors, also referred to as antisecretory agents, include the following: